 - Descriptive statistical analyses, including frequency distribution, cross tabulation, and chi-square test were used to estimate associations between study respondents' access to oral health services and their characteristics. - Survey data were weighted by age, gender, race/ethnicity, employment status, household income, educational attainment, and geographic region to better represent the characteristics of the US adult population as measured by the US Census Bureau. - All analyses were conducted in SAS v9.4.

 Key Findings

-Access to Oral Health Services
+Consumer Survey of Barriers to and Facilitators of Access to Oral Health Services